Thilagavathi-04/Exploratory-Data-Analysis-EDA/README.md

 Handled missing values appropriately.

-3. Summary Statistics
+**3. Summary Statistics**

 Computed statistics like mean, median, standard deviation, min, and max for numeric fields.

-4. Visual Explorations
+**4. Visual Explorations**

 a.
 Histograms

       Distribution of Fatalities

 b.
 Boxplots

       Boxplot of Fatalities

       Boxplot of Aircraft Age (if column exists)

 c.
 Correlation Heatmap

        Correlation matrix among numeric variables using heatmap.

 d.
 Temporal Trends

        Line chart showing crashes per year.

 e.
 Pair Plot

        sns.pairplot() for Fatalities, Aboard, and Ground.

 f.
 Interactive Plot

        Plotly scatter plot of Aircraft Age vs. Fatalities.

 5. Outlier Detection

        Used boxplots to visually detect outliers in numeric features like Fatalities and Aircraft Age.

-6. Insights & Observations:

-Crashes with extremely high fatalities are rare but impactful.

-The number of crashes changed significantly over decades.

-Some correlation observed among Fatalities, Aboard, and Ground.

-Older aircraft may exhibit different fatality trends.

-7. Saving the Processed Dataset (Optional)

-# Save the cleaned dataset
-# df.to_csv('processed_airplane_crashes.csv', index=False)

-Conclusion:
+# Conclusion:

 This EDA project provides valuable insights into airplane crashes over time.
 The dataset has been cleaned, explored, and visualized thoroughly to identify key patterns, trends, and anomalies.
 This work lays the foundation for more complex modeling tasks or domain-specific investigations.

-Author:

-Your Name

-Date:

-May 2025